Transforming

 Counselling is about working together.

-You show up as the expert on your goals, your experiences, and your life and with the willingness to reconsider and try new things.
+The clients shows up as the expert on their goals, experiences, and their life and with the willingness to engage and try new things.

-The counsellor holds good process and provides the expertise to ask good questions, encourage insights, share information and practices that will help you shift from what’s not working into what will.
+The counsellor holds good process and provides the expertise to share information, ask good questions, encourage insights, move through interventions, teach new skills that will help the client shift from what’s not working into what will.

 Safety